kickylau/kk-master-mind-game/README.md

 </br>

-* User can start the game by choosing the 8 colored donut palette on the left side of the arcade game container.
+* User can start the game by choosing colored donut palette on the left side of the arcade game container.
 Once game started, the timer would start counting.
 Bart and Lisa peg(s) would guide user's next guess during the game.
 <img alt="mode" src="https://user-images.githubusercontent.com/94200416/213115147-c2ca84ae-cdd9-4677-aca9-1dc61a3f1cd9.gif">